 Sure, you can put on a 35mm lens, take street photos and have a wonderful time.
 You end up fitting everything you see into that 35mm frame.
 I think my Nikon 24-70 lens is a better choice for street photography.

 Maybe 35mm works and maybe it doesn’t.
 Either you let some photos get away because you don’t have the right lens, or worse, you try to fit every potential subject into that 35mm point of view.

 On the other hand, you can take your time.
 Visualize the result you want.
 Spend your time crafting one photo, or set of photos, that all work with your vision.

 Lens choice is part of that vision.
-You get to decide what tool supports your storytelling needs, both creative and technical.
-We'll go over some of those decisions below.
+You get to decide what tool supports your creative and technical storytelling needs.
+We’ll go over some of those decisions below.

 Decide Which Lens Features You Need

 Lenses have a number of options, which is great and potentially confusing at the same time.
 We’ll concentrate on some of the most common issues for you to consider, and discuss how they may impact your photo and story.